Matt Ross | Faculty Director

 Kevin Worthington | Maps and GIS Data Specialist

-Kevin Worthington is the Geospatial Data Manager at CSU Libraries.
-He works in close collaboration with the Geospatial Centroid to support managing, storing, indexing, and sharing archival geospatial data.
+Kevin Worthington is the Maps and GIS Data Specialist at the Centroid.
+He works in collaboration with CSU Libraries to support managing, storing, indexing, and sharing archival geospatial data.
 He has wide and varied experience in data science/analysis, programming, database management and web development.